-Ordinarily, the warrants granted may be exercised, in whole or in part, at any time from 20 December 2006 to three business days before 31 December 2009.
-On the date of exercise, ING will remit €3,000,000 to the Company.
+Ordinarily, the warrants granted were to be exercised, in whole or in part, at any time from 20 December 2006 to three business days before 31 December 2009.
+On the date of exercise, ING was due to remit €3,000,000 to the Company.

-On the third business day before the exercise of the warrants, ING will sell the bonds to the Company for €3,000,000.
-This amount will be paid over by the Company to ING within three business days after the sale of the bonds.
+On the third business day before the exercise of the warrants, ING was due to sell the bonds to the Company for €3,000,000.
+This amount was due to be paid over by the Company to ING within three business days after the sale of the bonds.

-The Directors of the Company and Group consider the arrangements outlined above to constitute one transaction and have accounted for the issue of the bonds and the grant of the warrants as an advance in respect of equity shares to be issued in the future (see note 23).
+The Directors of the Company and Group considered that the arrangements outlined above constituted one transaction and accounted for the issue of the bonds and the grant of the warrants as an advance in respect of equity shares to be issued in the future.
+Exchange differences of £679,630 on final settlement of this series of transactions have been credited to the income statement for the year ended 31 December 2009.